CAPES/guia/devops/tutoriais/migracao-app-ocp.md

 - Ricardo José - ricardoj
 - José Castro - josec
 ```
 *** O nome do projeto no Openshift deve ser o mesmo nome do projeto no GIT.
+Enviar a sigla do projeto no Git.

 ### 3. Alteração de pipeline